spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

 </p>
 <p>
 <h5>Adjusted Save Percentage</h5>
-We already know that not all shots are equal.
-Countless Exepected Goals models have been produced to address this.
-Thankfully, Peter Tanner, through his website <a href="https://moneypuck.com/about.htm">MoneyPuck</a>, provides detailed data for each unblocked shot that occurs in the NHL (whether it hit the net or not) along with a prediction - the probability of the shot being a goal.
+It is well-known that not all shots are equal.
+Various Expected Goals (xG) models have been developed to account for this.
+Fortunately, Peter Tanner's website <a href="https://moneypuck.com/about.htm">MoneyPuck</a> provides detailed data on each unblocked shot in the NHL, including the probability of the shot being a goal.
 </p>
 <p>
-We can adjust a goalie's save percentage by taking into account these predictions from MoneyPuck.
-There are many ways to do this, but I've decided to derive one which would retain the performance measure as a rate.
-Here's what I came up with:
+To adjust a goalie's save percentage, we can incorporate these predictions from MoneyPuck.
+One approach to retain the performance measure as a rate is as follows:
 </p>
 <p>
 Fenwick Save Percentage (FSV%) = 1 - (Goals Against / Fenwick Shots Against)<br>